YiliJ/YiliJiang/README.md

   Nanjing University of Posts and Telecommunications

 ### Professional Activies
-- Session Chair for the Track of Edge Computing in IEEE Wireless Communications and Networking Conference (WCNC),2022.
+- Session Chair for the Track of Edge Computing in IEEE Wireless Communications and Networking Conference (WCNC), 2022.
 - TPC member for IEEE/CIC International Conference on Communications in China (ICCC), 2018.
 - Student Volunteer for IEEE International Conference on Communications (ICC), 2018.
 - Reviews for Journals and Conferences (selected)